-Covenant School Shooting: Nashville shooter didn’t target specific people, police say
+Covenant school shooting: Nashville shooter didn’t target specific people, police say

 Chief John Drake of the MNPD said Hale, who had no criminal history, attended the Covenant School at one time.

-The six victims, three students and three staff members, have been identified as:
+The six victims, including three students and three staff members, have been identified as:

 - Evelyn Dieckhaus – age 9